-WALLETTIES AND SERVICE SYSTEMS.
-Would be present XVII.
+XVII.
 UTILITIES AND SERVICE SYSTEMS.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board (66)? Х b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects (67 & 68)? Х c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects (69) ? Х d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed (41 & 42)? Х e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments (67 & 68)? Х f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs (70 & 72)? Х g) Comply with federal, state, and local statutes and regulations related to solid waste (71) ? Х
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board (66) ? Х b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects (67 &amp; 68) ? Х c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects (69) ?
+X d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed (41 &amp; 42)?
+X e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments (67 &amp; 68)? Х f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs (70 & 72)?
+X g) Comply with federal, state, and local statutes and regulations related to solid waste (71)? Х

-The project will connect to an existing 12-inch water line in Eleventh Avenue.
-The project will extend an 8" minimum sewer main along Eleventh Avenue from Main Street to the southerly property line of the project (30).
+The project will connect to an existing water line in Arrowhead Lake Road (30).
+The subdivision will use private septic systems for sewage disposal.
 As part of construction of the project, the City requires installation of an on-site drainage system which will retain any additional storm water created by the impervious surfaces developed as part of the project (69).
 Consequently, based upon a 100-year storm event, development of this project will not increase the amount of drainage impacting downstream properties beyond that which would occur prior to its development.
 Additionally, the drainage system will contain a filtration system preventing contamination of the environment.